Department of Literacy and Learning

 Graduate Degrees Offered

 The principal objectives of the department are to provide professional development for teachers and educators and opportunities for advanced graduate training in literacy and early childhood education.
-At the doctoral level, the department provides specialized study both in literacy from early childhood through adult years and early childhood education, each with an emphasis on the study and practice of research in selected areas.
+At the doctoral level, the department provides specialized study in both literacy from early childhood through adult years and early childhood education, each with an emphasis on the study and practice of research in selected areas.
 A major goal of all graduate programs is to develop leadership potential and skills for graduates of these programs and to encourage effective teaching practices in all areas of public schools and at the college level.
 At all levels of study, the interrelationships of theory and practice are valued, as students are led to develop theory and new knowledge leading to the integration of research and practice.
 The department also offers services to teachers, schools, parents, and the community in the form of courses, programs of study, and expert consultation on teaching and learning.

 Master’s courses taken at the post-baccalaureate level to satisfy the professional development requirements leading to initial teacher certification (excluding student teaching) may be applied to a master’s degree in the department, subject to department approval.
 Professional-level certification and endorsements may be coordinated with most master’s and doctoral degree plans in the department, depending on advisory committee approval.